Representation Learning for Sequential Volumetric Design Tasks: Related Work

 Density estimation is heavily utilized in generative models to learn the probability density of a random variable, $p(x)$, given independent and identically distributed (i.i.d.) samples from it.
 Although density estimation allows sampling from a distribution or estimating the likelihood of a data point, this becomes challenging for high-dimensional data.
 Some popular approaches for high-dimensional density estimation include variational auto-encoder (VAE) \cite{kingma2013auto}, autoregressive density estimator \cite{germain2015made}, and flow-based models \cite{dinh2016density}.
 VAEs do not offer exact density evaluation and are often difficult to train.
 Autoregressive density estimators are sequential in nature and are trained autoregressively by maximum likelihood.
 An alternative approach, that we utilize in this study, is the normalizing flows which model the density as an invertible transformation of a simple reference density.

-\paragraph{High-dimensional Sequential Representation Learning} Learning high-dimensional sequential representation, such as video frames, is challenging and has been widely studied with the transformer-based mechanism.
-With the prominent success of CLIP (Contrastive Language-Image Pre-training)~\cite{pmlr-v139-radford21a}, several methods have adopted and extended CLIP to video representation ~\cite{luo2022clip4clip, lei2021less, portillo2021straightforward, bain2021frozen}.
+\paragraph{High-dimensional Sequential Representation Learning} Representation learning for engineering design is studied somewhat extensively in the literature \cite{valdez2022latent, xu2015machine, wang2022three}.
+On the other hand, sequential representation learning tasks such as video frames, are challenging and have been widely studied with the transformer-based mechanism.
+With the prominent success of CLIP (Contrastive Language-Image Pre-training)~\cite{pmlr-v139-radford21a}, several methods have adopted and extended CLIP to video representation ~\cite{luo2022clip4clip, portillo2021straightforward, bain2021frozen}.
 Learning meaningful state representations from visual signals is also essential for reinforcement learning (RL).
-A number of prior works have explored the use of auxiliary supervision in RL to learn such representations ~\cite{guo2020bootstrap, jaderberg2016reinforcement, shelhamer2016loss}.
+Several prior works have explored the use of auxiliary supervision in RL to learn such representations ~\cite{guo2020bootstrap, jaderberg2016reinforcement}.
 Recently, ~\cite{yu2022mask, zhu2022masked} leverage transformer-based models to learn representation from consecutive video frames by using mask-based latent representation as the auxiliary objective, which can further improve the sample efficiency of RL algorithms.

-\paragraph{Building Layout Generation \& Analysis} Prior work on learning-based 3D building layout generation is rare.
+\paragraph{Building Layout Generation \& Analysis} Although neural networks have been widely used in architectural design previously \cite{rhee2023three}, prior work on learning-based 3D building layout generation is rare.
 To the best of our knowledge, Building-GAN~\cite{chang2021building} is the only study exploring this direction where they train a graph-conditioned generative adversarial network (GAN) with GNN and pointer-based cross-model module to produce voxel-based volumetric designs.
 On the 2D layout generation, House-GAN~\cite{nauata2020house} also proposes a graph-conditioned GAN, where the generator and discriminator are built on relational architecture.
 Similarly, ~\cite{di2020end} uses multiple GAN modules to generate interior designs with doors, windows, and furniture.
-Layout-GMN~\cite{patil2021layoutgmn} uses an attention-based graph matching network to predict structural similarity.
-Transformer-based neural network has also been studied in this field.
+Layout-GMN~\cite{patil2021layoutgmn} uses an attention-based graph-matching network to predict structural similarity.
+Transformer-based neural networks have also been studied in this field.
 HEAT~\cite{chen2022heat} can reconstruct the underlying geometric structure with a given 2D raster image.
 HouseDiffusion~\cite{shabani2022housediffusion} uses a diffusion model for vector-floorplan generation.